snd/onmf/understanding.md

 columns of `W` store coefficients for combining the rows of `H`

+a good factorization is reinforced. a bad factorization is diminished.

+think of it as values moving from cells to other cells.

 ## applied to the parts

 ### `weights_multiplier <- samples * hidden.transposed()`